 What conditions are glow peels used to treat?

 They are used to treat a wide range of skin conditions, including wrinkles, scarring, discolouration, acne and sun damage.

-How is a chemical skin peel performed?
+How is a skin peel performed?

-How long do they take?
+How long does a skin peel take?

-Are they painful?
+Are glow peels painful?

 Most skin peels are only mildly painful, with a brief burning sensation whilst the peel is applied.
 This subsides very quickly though and more serious side effects are very rare.